A Hydrodynamical Mechanism for Generating Astrophysical Jets: Hydrodynamical Jet Solutions

 \section{Hydrodynamical Jet Solutions}

-We shall now model the physical situation resulting from the scenario described above as an axially symmetrical distribution of cold matter in free fall towards a central star of mass $M$.
+We shall now model the physical situation resulting from the scenario described above as an axially symmetrical distribution of gas in free fall towards a central star of mass $M$.
 Taking a spherical coordinate system with $\theta$ the angle between the positive vertical direction and the position vector $\vec{r}$ we have:

 for the continuity equation, and the radial and angular components of Euler's equation.
 In the above, $V$, $U$, $\rho$ and $P$ give the radial velocity, angular velocity, matter density and pressure, respectively.
-We have neglected temporal derivatives, as we are interested at this point, in the characteristics of steady state solutions.
-We take as a background state a free-falling axially symmetrical distribution of cold gas, described by $V_{0}=-(2GM/r)^{1/2}$, $U_{0}=0$ and $\nabla \vec{P_{0}}=0$, a consistent solution to eqs.(15) and (16).
+We have neglected temporal derivatives, as we are interested at this point, in the characteristics of steady state solutions, although the temporal derivatives are reinstated in the Appendix for the purpose of stability analysis.
+We take as a background state a free-falling axially symmetrical distribution of gas described by $V_{0}=-(2GM/r)^{1/2}$, $U_{0}=0$ and all components of $\nabla \vec{P_{0}}/ \rho_{0}$ negligible, a consistent solution to eqs.(15) and (16), used only in the description of this background.
 Having ignored the inclusion of the radius at which the transition to radial flow takes place in the choice of $V_{0}$ limits the validity of the analysis to radial scales along the plane of the disk much smaller than $R_{T}$.
 This is justified by the fact that jets appear as phenomena extremely localised towards $R \rightarrow 0$.
 We now take a density profile given by:

 were $f(r)$ is a dimensionless function of $r$ and $g(\theta)$ describes the polar angle dependence of the infalling material, for example, one can ask for $g(\theta=\pi/2)=\bar{\rho}_{0}$, diminishing symmetrically towards the poles.
 The choice of this last function will determine the details of the problem, and can be thought of as something of the type